ykalidin/be-tools/docs/Monitoring TIBCO BusinessEvents Applications.md

     kubectl logs <pod>
     ```

-    For example, use the `kubectl get` command to get the list of pods and then use the `kubectl logs` command to view logs of `beteagentdeploymemt`.
+    For example, use the `kubectl get` command to get the list of pods and then use the `kubectl logs` command to view logs of `beteagentdeployment`.

     ```
     kubectl get pods

-    kubectl logs beteagentdeploymemt-86d75d5fbc-z9gqt
+    kubectl logs beteagentdeployment-86d75d5fbc-z9gqt
     ```